-Do you know who will read your proposal?
-This posts identifies some of the audiences who will read your proposal, and the questions they will ask.
+Who will read your grant or fellowship proposal?
+This posts identifies some of the audiences who read your application and the questions they will ask.

 - humanities 6